-Russia says redirected most oil exports to China, India
+Russia Says Redirected Most Oil Exports To China, India

 Russia has also had to find new markets for its natural gas exports as Moscow cut its exports to EU nations, which have also looked for new suppliers.

-Novak said the Russian energy industry had successfully developed despite multiplying sanctions in 2023.
+Overall despite multiplying sanctions in 2023, Novak said the Russian energy industry had successfully held up.

 Novak said Russia was open to other buyers.